UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 His most memorable goal is, of course, his free kick against Birmingham City in early February.
 About twenty-two yards from Joe Hart’s goal, Diamanti stands poised over the ball.
 His deadball specialities had been lauded throughout the season but he was yet to score directly from a free kick.
 This time he delivered.
 A short run up culminates in his left foot swinging at the ball like a scythe.
 A scythe with a massive lead weight attached to it.
 The ball sails through the night sky, illuminated by the floodlights, nestling in what can only be described as ‘top bins’.
 Hart doesn’t get anywhere near it, foreshadowing his spell with the Hammers some seven years later.
 Diamanti wheels away in ecstasy, charging to the dugout like the Light Brigade, gesticulating with the release of passion.
 This was only West Ham’s second win since November.
 From here on a disastrous run of results but them in real relegation danger.
 Yet Diamanti was not the man to pull the phoenix from the ashes.

-A journeyman career to Watford via China and back to Italy leaves him in Serie B with Livorno again.
+A journeyman career to Watford via China, back to Italy with Livorno and now plays for Western United in Australia.
 A peculiar full circle of an Italian magician with a beautiful left foot, those iconic long sleeves and a cult hero status that still resonates to this day.
 Once again, it is a case of an immense talent finding themselves at the right club at the wrong time.
 Only the ‘wrong time’ feels like a never-ending eon with West Ham.
 Diamanti and the club are perhaps the perfect symbionts, always entwined, neither ever reaching their true potential, instead living in nostalgia of sparks of brilliance.